 What Trout Species is Best for Aquaponics?

 The best trout species for aquaponics systems is the rainbow trout.
 This is because rainbow trout is the hardiest trout variety and requires less maintenance.
-These features make rainbow trout easy to grow for farming and to grow with plants in aquaponics systems.
+These features make rainbow trout easy to grow for farming and with plants in aquaponics systems.

 Growing Requirements for Trout in Aquaponics Systems